rdesobrino/toolik_gis/opus/README.md

 ```
 python filepath\opus_parsing.py -i path_to_folder_of_emls -n name_of_output_spreadsheet -o path_to\output_spreadsheet.csv
 ```
-all inputs are optional. the script will look for a `\eml` folder and create a spreadsheet based on today's date.
+all inputs are optional. the script will look for a `\eml` folder and create a csv based on today's date.
 The output will also be printed to the terminal (tab-delimited) so that it can be copy and pasted into an average sheet.

+Fields:
+Date
+Filename
+Easting
+Northing
+Ortho_Hgt
+CORS_used
+RMS
+Duration

-###### 24/10/14 Rd
+###### 25/11/27 Rd